 This might be difficult to achieve to start with.
 For example, you may get off the plane at 10 am local time, when it’s 2 am back home.
 You’ll probably feel exhausted and ready for bed, especially if you didn’t manage to sleep on the airplane.

 However, it’s important not to give in to the desire for sleep.
 If you go to bed at the improper time, you’ll only end up prolonging your jet lag.
 Instead, push through the day as best you can.
 Take a cold shower to refresh yourself.
-Keep your mind and body active by being social, going out and interacting with others.
+Keep your mind and body active by being social, going out, and interacting with others.

 Try not to nap if you can avoid it.
 If you must nap, stick to short power naps for 20 or 30 minutes.
 This will prevent you from entering deep sleep, which will be difficult to wake up from.

 According to research by the University of Surrey, regulating your mealtimes could help significantly with jet lag.
 In their study, they tested long-haul cabin crew members.
-They found that eating regular meals which corresponded to the local time helped to alleviate jet lag.
+They found that eating regular meals that corresponded to the local time helped to alleviate jet lag.

 So, what does this mean for you?
 When you get off the plane, consider what time of day it is.
 If it’s 7 pm, eat a normal dinner-time meal.
 This may feel peculiar to you if it’s closer to breakfast time where you came from.
 However, it could be the key to ridding yourself of jet lag.